Geography crossword puzzle. Geography crossword Difficult questions about Africa

 8. Mozambique.
 Maputo.

-Leave your comment, thanks!
+Leave your comment, thank you!

 Geography crossword